-When the red low level indicator light goes on, recharge the Ultraprobe for 8 hours.
-If the instrument is not used for a week or more, recharge it for 4 hours.
+WHEN TO RECHARGE: When the red low level indicator light goes on, IMMEDIATELY recharge the Ultraprobe.
+If the instrument is not used for a week or more, recharge it.
 If the Ultraprobe is not used for a few days, it can be used without recharging, however, for best results, it is advisable to recharge it as a "booster" for about an hour before using.